Security & Trust

 Independent penetration testing

 Annual third-party pen test by an independent Australian security firm.
 Internal red team exercises quarterly.
-Findings - including unmitigated items - disclosed to enterprise customers on request.

 PHI egress alerting